 In 2017 I was appointed to represent the San Mateo County Board of Supervisors on the Metropolitan Transportation Commission (MTC).
-MTC is the transportation planning, financing and coordinating agency for the nine-county San Francisco Bay Area and helps support the network of transit services and resources that serve the region, including SamTrans, Caltrain and Redi-Wheels in San Mateo County.
-As San Mateo County’s representative to MTC, I have been a vocal proponent of keeping our transportation network strong and functional.
+MTC is the transportation planning, financing and coordinating agency for the nine-county San Francisco Bay Area.
+MTC helps support the network of transportation services and resources that serve the region, including SamTrans, Caltrain and Redi-Wheels in San Mateo County.
+As San Mateo County’s representative to MTC, I have been a vocal proponent of keeping our transportation network strong, equitable and functional.
 I believe this is critical to the economic vitality of the region, the health of our environment, and the quality of life for all county residents.

-Dumbarton Transportation Corridor: The Dumbarton Transportation Corridor is a once-in-a-generation opportunity to create a transportation network that will help ease current traffic congestion and establish another link between the Peninsula and East Bay.
+The Dumbarton Transportation Corridor presents a once-in-a-generation opportunity to create a transportation network that will help ease current traffic congestion and establish another link between the Peninsula and East Bay.
 It will transform the connectivity, accessibility, and efficiency of transit in the Bay Area for the long-range future.
-The proposed Dumbarton project would make changes to the Dumbarton highway bridge, as well as rehabilitate the old Dumbarton rail bridge that runs parallel to the highway bridge with new rail tracks.
-The idea of rebuilding the Dumbarton rail bridge has been around for more than 30 years, but each time efforts have failed.
-Finally, this project has the momentum it needs to suceed.
-Last December, SamTrans took a major step and adopted the final version of the Dumbarton Transportation Corridor Study.
-I am a major proponent of the Dumbarton Transportation Corridor project, both the rail and highway components, and of the inclusion of a bicycle/pedestrian path along the corridor.
+The proposed Dumbarton Corridor project would make changes to the Dumbarton highway bridge, as well as rehabilitate the old Dumbarton rail bridge that runs parallel to the highway bridge with a new transit system.
+The idea of rebuilding the Dumbarton rail bridge has been around for more than 30 years, but each time efforts have fallen short.
+Finally, this project has the momentum it needs to succeed.
+SamTrans has taken a major step and adopted the final version of the Dumbarton Transportation Corridor Study and is supporting further development work.
+I support the Dumbarton Transportation Corridor project, both the rail and highway components, and also inclusion of a bicycle/pedestrian path along the corridor.
 I am pleased with the progress we are making towards seeing this become a reality.
-In 2016, I spoke at the 47th annual Progress Seminar and talked about the potential of the Dumbarton Transportation Corridor to get cars off our congested roads and yield a cleaner environment.
+Implementing the Dumbarton Transportation Corridor to get cars off our congested roads, provide quality transpotation options and yield a cleaner environment.
 I am committed to doing everything I can to move this important project forward.

 You can read what I’ve said about the Dumbarton Transportation Corridor: